ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 }
 ```

-Next, head over to the file `Query.cs` and pass in the `AssetFilterInputType` type to the `UseFilteringAttribute`.
+Next, head over to the file `Query.cs` and pass in the `AssetFilterInputType` type to the `UseFiltering` attribute.

 ```csharp
 [UseFiltering(typeof(AssetFilterInputType))]
 ```

 With the filtering configured, we still need to configure our sorting middleware.

 Create a new file `AssetSortInputType.cs` located in the `Types` directory.